 Children and media; ethnicity/gender and media; adolescents and media use

-I am currently working on a three-tiered interdisciplinary research project along with Chip Gidney and Mary Casey at Eliot-Pearson, along with several other departments at Tufts.
-The first piece of this project is a long-running content analysis of children’s animated programming.
-We examine images of gender, race, ethnicity, and age in some of the most popular cartoons.
-The second part of this research is an exploration of why stereotyping persists in children’s media.
+I am currently working on a three-tiered interdisciplinary research project along with Chip Gidney, Mary Casey, and Cynthia Smith at Eliot-Pearson, as well as faculty in several other departments at Tufts.
+The first piece of this project is a long-running content analysis of children's animated programming.
+We are updating prior work we've done that investigates images of race, ethnicity and gender in children's animated programming using both content and sociolinguistic analysis.
+The second part of this research is an exploration of why stereotyping persists in children's media.
 We are examining this through intensive interviews with content creators, writers, directors, vocal casting directors, and actors.
-The third part is empirical research we’re conducting with children, to see how they make sense of gender, race, and ethnicity in the animated programs they see
+The third part of the project is empirical research we're conducting with children, to see how children make sense of gender, race, and ethnicity in the animated programs they see.

 My applied work includes doing many media literacy workshops for parents and for children and for children in a variety of settings, and consulting work with colleagues at WGBH, one of the leading creators of children's educational media.
 I have written about children and media issues in a variety of academic and popular venues.